YuvalHelman/brainComputer/README.md

 ## Adding new Parsers to the Server

+We use an "Aspect oriented programming" for ease of use.
 Adding new parsers should be done in the following manner:

 - Add a new file to hold your parser's code in brainComputer/utils/parsers/..